Does Universal Credit affect your credit score?

 To get UC you need to:

-be aged between 18 and State Pension age
+• be aged between 18 and State Pension age (currently 66)

-Despite what the name suggests, Universal Credit is not a form of credit.
-It’s a state benefit that you don’t have to pay back.
+Universal Credit isn't actually a type of credit, even though the name might make you think so.
+It's a state benefit that you don't have to pay back.

 You can apply for Universal Credit online on the Government website.